 His Beatitude is a member of the Missionary Society of St. Paul.
 He was ordained priest on 6 May 1973 and bishop on 22 June 2001.
 Among his past ministries His Beatitude was elected by his brothers to be the Superior General of his congregation.
 As bishop he served as the Patriarchal Vicar in the Archdiocese of Damascus from 2007 to 2017.
 As the Melkite Patriarch he is in communion with Pope Francis and the Father of our Church.

 Here is a brief article by John Burger on Patriarch Joseph for Aleteia.

 Father Dennis McCarthy was raised in Oxnard, California.
 His journey toward priesthood has been colorful.
-He has served in the United States Marine Corps, attended law school and married Lisa.
-They have a son.
+He has served in the United States Marine Corps, attended law school and married Lisa Brown.

 Father Damon Geiger, then the pastor of this parish approached him to see if I would be interested in becoming a deacon.
 After much prayer and discussion with my wife, I decided to enroll in the formation program and ordained in 2003, and since have served St Ann’s and Our Lady of Perpetual Help Church in Worcester, MA.